JosselinTD/promise-exercise-one/README.md

 #Exercise template - javascript
+This document aims to explain with simple words how content is created on Coderpower.
+It should also helps developers to understand the processes that are run behind the scene by the coderpower platform to evaluate code submissions.

 ##How it works
 ###Concepts
 Exercises on Coderpower can be Discoveries, Practices or Challenges.

 - **Disovery** : An exercise that show, by example, how a library, framework, SDK, API, or design pattern works.
 It provides an initial code that can be tweaked by the developers.
 - **Practice** : An exercise that allows the developers to struggle with a subject making them understand the concept by practicing.
 The developers can try to solve the exercise as many time as they want.
 - **Challenge** : An exercise where the developers are competing against each other to solve a problem.
 They are assessed on two criteria.